Dan503/font-face-generator/README.md

 ## Usage

-Just importing the file won't do anything on it's own, you will need to asign some custom settings.
+Just importing the file won't do anything on it's own, you will need to assign some custom settings.
 To assign settings, declare them before the `@import` statement.

 ### The `$fonts` setting